lumada-design/hv-uikit-react/CONTRIBUTING.md

 **That's it!
 Thank you for your contribution!**

-## Coding standards

-### Style guide

-For a set of basic rules and guidelines for developing React components, see [here](https://github.com/airbnb/javascript/tree/master/react#basic-rules).
-Feel free to edit/write components in your own style but be wary that we may ask you to make changes while reviewing your merge request.

-### Linting
+<h2 id="coding-standards">Coding standards</h2>

-We enforce some style rules for code in this repository using [eslint](http://eslint.org/).
-You can install a linting addon to a lot of editors and IDEs that will follow our linting rules.
+We enforce some style and formatting rules for source code using [ESLint](http://eslint.org/) and [Prettier](https://prettier.io/).
-If you decide to not install a linter addon, or cannot, you can run `npm run lint` to get a report of any style issues.
+Most popular IDEs have plugins that will following our linting and formatting rules.
+Alternatively, you can run `npm run lint` and `npm run prettier` to get a report of the issues.

 Any issues not fixed will be caught during CI, and will prevent merging.

-## Commit message guidelines
+<h2 id="commit-message-guidelines">Commit message guidelines</h2>

-We enforce [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.3/) specs over how our git commit messages should be formatted.
+We enforce [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specs over how our git commit messages should be formatted.
 This leads to more readable messages that are easy to follow when looking through the project history.
-But also, we use the git commit messages to generate the change log.
+The git commit messages are also used to generate the change log.

 Commits must be prefixed with a `type` in order to communicate intent, an optional `scope` may be provided after a type.